Rudolph Valentino: Public image

-Valentino's sex symbol status and his untimely death were a biographical part in John Dos Passos's The Big Money in the U.S.A. trilogy.
+Valentino's sex symbol status and his untimely death were a biographical part in John Dos Passos' The Big Money in the U.S.A. trilogy.
 His title was the Adagio Dancer.

 Other ventures

 In 1923, Valentino published a book of poetry titled Day Dreams.
 He later serialized events in various magazines.
 With Liberty magazine, he wrote a series entitled, "How You Can Keep Fit" in 1923.
 "My Life Story" was serialized in Photoplay during his dance tour.
 The March issue was one of the best-selling ever for the magazine.
 He followed that with "My Private Diary", serialized in Movie Weekly magazine.
 Most of the serials were later published as books after his death.

 Valentino was fascinated with every part of movie-making.
 During production on a Mae Murray film, he spent time studying the director's plans.
 He craved authenticity and wished to shoot on location, finally forming his own production company, Rudolph Valentino Productions, in 1925.
 Valentino, George Ullman, and Beatrice Ullman were the incorporators.

 On May 14, 1923, while in New York City, Valentino made his only two vocal recordings for Brunswick Records; "Kashmiri Song" (The Sheik) and "El Relicario" (Blood and Sand).
 The recordings were not released until after Valentino's death by the Celebrity Recording Company; Brunswick did not release them because Valentino's English/Spanish pronunciation was subpar.

 Valentino was one of the first in Hollywood to offer an award for artistic accomplishments in films; the Academy Awards later followed suit.
 In 1925, he gave out his only medal to John Barrymore for his performance in Beau Brummel.
 The award, named the Rudolph Valentino Medal, required the agreement of Valentino, two judges, and the votes of 75 critics.
 Everyone other than Valentino himself was eligible.